JordiCorbilla/natural-language-processing/README.md

 Language is something that is fairly new in terms of evolution and it only relates to humans.
 Trying to build a computer that could understand language as we do would mean building an intelligent computer and we are still quite far away from it.

-# Preparing the conda environment
+# Preparing the conda environment using Python 3.8

 ```bash
 (base) C:\Users\thund>conda create --name nlp python=3.8